Persuasive (song)

-"Persuasive" is a song by American rapper Doechii.
+"Persuasive" is a song by American rapper and singer Doechii.
 It was released through Top Dawg on March 18, 2022.
-A remix featuring SZA was later released on July 22, 2022, as the second single to her sophomore EP She / Her / Black Bitch.
+A remix featuring SZA was later released on July 22, 2022, as the second single to her second EP She / Her / Black Bitch.
+This version was featured in the 2023 video game MLB The Show 23.

 Background

-In March 2022, it was reported that Doechii had been signed to Top Dawg Entertainment and Capitol Records, making her the first female rapper to be signed with the former label.
-This would lead to "Persuasive" being released later that month as her first major label single.

-Composition
+American rapper Doechii began her music career under the stage name Iamdoechii, uploading her first songs on SoundCloud in 2016 and releasing the EP Coven Music Session: Vol. 1 in 2019.
+Her next project, Oh the Places You'll Go, spawned her breakout track, "Yucky Blucky Fruitcake".
+The song went viral on the video-sharing application TikTok, and Doechii's newfound success landed her a 2021 collaboration with rapper Isaiah Rashad of the label Top Dawg Entertainment.

+That same year, rumors began to spread about a recording contract with the label, to which Doechii said she could "neither confirm nor deny" them.
+She confirmed the speculation in March 2022, announcing she was officially signed to Top Dawg, as its first woman rapper, in a joint deal with Capitol Records.
+The announcement was accompanied by her major-label debut single, titled "Persuasive".

+Music and lyrics

 "Persuasive" was written by Doechii, Austin Daniel Brown, Kal Banx, Oh Gosh Leotus, Ivan Jackson, and Zach Witness.
 The song is an uptempo dance track blending both house and hip hop music.
 Doechii said that her main reason behind the song's creation was to "uplift people and bring communities together."

+The lyrics speak to the persuasive nature of marijuana and the feeling of getting high.
+Mya Abraham of Vibe described the song as "an anthem about late nights and questionable decisions".

 Music video

 The music video for "Persuasive" was directed by Omar Jones and released on March 30, 2022.